sohamdixit/Operating-Systems/README.md

 ### kill.c

-send a signal to a process.
-Default signal is SIGINT.
+send a signal to a process by pid.
+Default signal is SIGKILL.

 ### wc.c